 Two Days in Hakone, Japan (Mount Fuji, Lake Ashi, Mount Komagatake and Odawara)

-After spending my first few days in Tokyo and Kamakura, I am excited to switch gears!
-Say goodbye to the bright neon lights and dancing robots for a more picturesque and tranquil Hakone (pronounced as Ha Cone Ey).
+Hakone was the perfect second stop on my Japan tour after Tokyo.
+After saying goodbye to the bright neon lights and dancing robots, I said hello to a more picturesque and tranquil Hakone (pronounced as Ha Cone Ey).
 It was in Hakone where I first got to experience traditional Japan and all of the natural beauty the country is known for.

 **Please note that this blog post uses affiliate links meaning that if you make a purchase via my affiliate link, I receive a small commission at no additional cost to you.
 I only promote and talk about products and services that I have used and like.